mgn39/TurtleBot2/Reference/Demos.md

 How would you feel if a robot greeted you and showed you around the lab?
 Would your opinion change if it was one robot to show you around compared to six or seven?

+What about space orientation in front you, around you in semi circle.

+Would you prefer TurtleBot to turn back and checking on you while navigate you?

+Would you like the TurtleBot to play music?

+How do you want to give the command to the TurtleBot?
+Speak or Type on the screen.

 Would you like to control one?